-Compliance requirements in defense contracting are not suggestions.
-They are conditions of your contracts, and violations carry real consequences.
+Compliance requirements in defense contracting are conditions of your contracts, not suggestions, and violations carry real consequences.

 When a defense contractor uses a commercial cloud AI service to analyze a proposal, draft technical documentation, or review contract language that involves Controlled Unclassified Information, that data is transmitted to infrastructure the contractor does not control.
 Under DFARS 252.204-7012, CUI must be processed in environments meeting NIST SP 800-171 security requirements.
 Most commercial AI API endpoints do not operate on FedRAMP High authorized infrastructure and therefore do not meet this baseline.